 Graduate nutrition students in the CSN program or taking NUTR 461 as an elective need to become CPR certified as part of NUTR 461.
-For certification, the student will need to take an American Heart Association Heartsaver CPR course.
+For certification, the student will need to take an American Heart Association Heartsaver® CPR course.
 To find one locally, please check https://cpr.heart.org/.
 Select either Basic Life Support (BLS) or ELearning.
-Course prices are set by the location, but should be between \$20-\$80 for the Adult, Child, and Infant CPR course.
+Course prices are set by the location.
 Certification is valid for two years.

-Proof of CPR certification must be presented by the end of NUTR 461 Exercise Assessment and Prescription.
+Proof of CPR certification is required by the end of NUTR 461 Exercise Assessment and Prescription.